Business Overview

 Outline of the event

-Those who attend the Foundation’s General Meeting of Councilors, Board of Directors, and Members to be held on the day of the event will be asked to attend the lecture at the venue.
+Those who attend the Foundation’s Board of Trustees, Board of Directors, and General Meeting of Members will be asked to attend the lecture at the venue.

 In addition, those who are interested in this workshop can continue to listen to the lecture online as in last year, so please apply as follows.